dthomas601/fuzzing_tutorial/3_Exercises/Exercise_1/README.md

 From this example we can begin to examine the issue at ```exif-utils.c:92```

-We leave as an exercise to identify what line number is the cause of each error for the other files.
+We leave it as an exercise to identify what line number is the cause of each error for the other files.

 [CVE-2009-3895](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2009-3895)